 Cream o'Galloway - Award winning organic ice cream, workshops, large adventure playground for all ages and nature walks.

 The Cocoa Bean Chocolate Factory - Make your own chocolate creations, indoor and outdoor play areas.

 Laggan Outdoor and Galloway Activity Centre for the more grown up kids!
 Offering a variety of land & water based activities.

 Damage Deposit £150

 Accommodation for 4 on two floors (note steep stair and partially coombed ceilings in bedrooms):

 Ground Floor: Entrance Hall; Living room comfortably and traditionally furnished with wood stove; Dining room with wood stove and adjoining fully fitted Kitchen; Utility room.
 First Floor: 1 Double bedroom; 1 Twin bedroom; Bathroom with over bath shower.

-Services: Full central heating and double glazing * Bed linen and towels included * Washing Machine * Electric oven and hob * Microwave * Fridge/freezer * Colour TV with Sky* Stove in living room with initial supply of fuel provided * Cot and High chair available on request * Wifi * Secure bicycle storage * Enclosed garden with furniture * Maximum 2 well behaved dogs with own bedding, not to be left on their own or allowed on furniture or beds. * Smoking is not permitted in the cottage
+Services: Full central heating and double glazing * Bed linen and towels included * Washing Machine * Electric oven and hob * Microwave * Larder fridge, with domestic cool box provided * Colour TV with Sky* Stove in living room with initial supply of fuel provided * Cot and High chair available on request * Wifi * Secure bicycle storage * Enclosed garden with furniture * Maximum 2 well behaved dogs with own bedding, not to be left on their own or allowed on furniture or beds. * Smoking is not permitted in the cottage

 Extras: £20 per dog per week.